hack-gpon/hack-gpon.github.io/_ont/ont-leox-lxt-010s-h.md

 ## List firmware version

-{% include alert.html content="There is a new firmware avaliable from LeoLabs that fixes the 2.5GbE" alert="Note" icon="svg-info" color="blue" %}
+{% include alert.html content="There is a new firmware provided by LeoLabs that fixes issues with the stick operating at 2.5GbE speeds" alert="Note" icon="svg-info" color="blue" %}

 - V3.3.4L3
 - V3.3.4L4rc1 (Fix 2.5GbE HiSGMII)